thenexthub/Codira/docs/proposals/Accessors.rst

 -----------------------------------

 What entities can be directly accessed in memory?
-Non-computed variables make up an extremely important set of cases; Swift has enough built-in knowledge to know that it can provide direct access to them.
+Non-computed variables make up an extremely important set of cases; Codira has enough built-in knowledge to know that it can provide direct access to them.
 But there are a number of other important cases where the address of an entity is not built-in to the compiler, but where direct